 CLSQL's postgresql-socket interface uses Pierre Mai's md5 [ftp://clsql.b9.com/] module.
+If you plan to use this interface please download the md5 module from ftp://clsql.b9.com.

 Supported Common Lisp Implementation

 The implementations that support CLSQL is governed by the supported implementations of UFFI.
 The following implementations are supported: